joohan-lee/joohan-lee.github.io/README.md

         rsync -r . server:/var/www/portfolio/
 ```

-## 🆘 Troubleshooting

-### **Chatbot Shows "Demo Mode"**
-- Check if your Supabase function URL is configured in `config.js`
-- Verify the Supabase Edge Function is deployed and accessible
-- Check browser console for API connection errors

-### **Content Not Updating in AI**
-- Run `npm run extract` after making HTML changes
-- Check that your HTML has proper `data-extract` attributes
-- Verify `generated-content/` directory is being created

-### **Portfolio Appears Static**
-- Ensure you're not overriding HTML content with JavaScript
-- Check browser console for errors
-- Verify all assets are loading correctly

-### **Extraction Not Working**
-- Install dependencies: `npm install`
-- Check Node.js version (requires Node 14+)
-- Verify `build-scripts/html-to-markdown.js` exists

-## 🎉 What You Get

 ### **Professional Portfolio**
 - ✅ **Modern, responsive design** that works on all devices
 - ✅ **SEO-optimized HTML** with proper semantic structure